evepug/SurRidgeBambooCoral/datasets/README.md

 ### gebco_2022_n37.4_s34.35_w-123.4_e-120.3.nc:
 The GEBCO 2022 bathymetry grid over the domain 34.35 to 37.4 N, -123.4 to -120.3 E. <br>Reference:<br>GEBCO Compilation Group (2022) GEBCO_2022 Grid (doi:10.5285/e0f0bb80-ab44-2739-e053-6c86abc0289c)

-### Haltuch_et_al_2013_referencechronology.csv:
-California margin petrale sole otolith Delta14C results, which we used as a reference chronology to create age models for the Sur Ridge bamboo coral records.
-These data were generated as part of a project of the Fishery Resource Analysis and Monitoring Division, Northwest Fisheries Science Center and results were published by Haltuch et al, 2013.
-The data was obtained through personal communication with Dr. Haltuch. <br>Reference:<br>Haltuch M. A., Hamel O. S., Piner K. R., McDonald P., Kastelle C. R. and Field J. C. (2013) A California Current bomb radiocarbon reference chronology and petrale sole ( Eopsetta jordani ) age validation.
-Canadian Journal of Fisheries and Aquatic Sciences 70, 22–31.

 ### HMS_SST_corrected_1919-2020.csv:
 Daily sea surface temperature data at Hopkins Marine Station, which was processed, gap-filled and published by Breaker and Miller, 2023.
 The dataset was downloaded from https://zenodo.org/records/7041718. <br>References:<br>Miller, L. P., & Breaker, L. C. (2022).
 Data and code to accompany 'One hundred years of daily sea surface temperature from the Hopkins Marine Station in Pacific Grove, California: A review of the history, acquisition, and significance of the record' (1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7041718<br>Breaker L. C. and Miller L. P. (2023) One Hundred Years of Daily Sea-Surface Temperature from the Hopkins Marine Station in Pacific Grove, California: A Review of the History, Acquisition, and Significance of the Record.
 In Oceanography and Marine Biology Taylor & Francis.